hustcer/nushell.github.io/.ebook-pub/commands/bytes_length.md

 ## Parameters

-- `...rest`: for a data structure input, find the length of data at the given cell paths
+- `...rest`: For a data structure input, find the length of data at the given cell paths.

 ## Input/output types: